Exploration-Lab/CS698R-Project-Penalty-Shot-Striker-8/README.md

 view,it can give us tremendous insights into decision-making.
 <br/>
 <br/>Here we conduct a systematic evaluation of our defined problem using two experiments first is finding the optimal results with discretized action space, and the second is with continuous space.
 We use baselines for the model training and evaluation.
 We also perform experiments with multiple hyperparameters during model tuning and with dynamics of the environment, like changing the puck’s velocity, the bars length etc.

+## Solution Approach:-

+The solution strategy we used is like two players learning to play badminton with zero initial experience.
+They start randomly, and with practice, both players improve their performance.
+In each trial, both players have to compete with an improved version of their competitors.

+So we created two environment functions, Kickenv1 and Kickenv2.
+Kickenv1 takes bar policy as an argument to predict bar action given current observation, and its step function takes the action of pucker as input.
+For Kickenv2, it is vice versa.
+Then we created two models Model1 and Model2.
+Model1 learns to play as the pucker, and Model2 learns to play as the bar.
+In each episode, Model1 is trained on Kickenv1(Model2 policy to predict the bar's action), and Model2 is trained on Kickenv2(Model1 policy to anticipate the pucker action).
+For the next episode, the trained models are saved and then loaded again on new environment instances with better opponents' policies.
+This is how learning progresses for some episodes.

+## Observation and Results:-